vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/azure_sql_auditing_on_server/README.md

 # Enable SQL Server Auditing

-This job enables server blob auditing policy for the SQL Database Server by creating a Storage Account and assigning a Storage Blob Data Contributer role to the server.
+This job enables server blob auditing policy for the SQL Database Server by checking if the Storage Account created by CHSS exists else it creates a Storage Account and assigns a Storage Blob Data Contributer role to the server.
+The Storage Account created by CHSS is prefixed with "chss" and contains tag `{"Created By" : "CHSS"}`.

 ### Applicable Rule